randriksen/randriksen.github.io/_pages/queststatus.md

 ---
 layout: single
-title: "Quest status"
+title: "Status for the Certification Quest
+"
 permalink: queststatus
 classes: wide
 ---

-## Status for the Certification Quest

 As of now I'm 1/12 done with my quest.